Himayat Ullah Mayar: Political career

 He served as former nazim of Mardan district.

-He ran for the seat of the Khyber Pakhtunkhwa Assembly as a candidate of Awami National Party (ANP) from Constituency PK-25 (Mardan-III) in 2002 Pakistani general election but was unsuccessful.
-He received 5,483 votes and lost the seat to Israrul Haq, a candidate of Muttahida Majlis-e-Amal (MMA).
+He ran for the seat of the Khyber Pakhtunkhwa Assembly as a candidate of Awami National Party (ANP) from Constituency PK-25 (Mardan-III) in the 2002 Pakistani general election but was unsuccessful.
+He received 5,483 votes and lost the seat to Israr-ul-Haq, a candidate of Muttahida Majlis-e-Amal (MMA).

 He was elected to the National Assembly of Pakistan from Constituency NA-9 (Mardan-I) as a candidate of ANP in by-polls held in 2012.
 He received 30,770 votes and defeated Maulana Shuja Ul Mulk, a candidate of Jamiat Ulema-e Islam (F) (JUI-F).

 In August 2015, he was elected district nazim of Mardan.